jknightlab/eqtl-intro/slides/eqtl-analysis.md

 downstream analysis.

 # If only we knew -- Covariates for real data
+## Limited information

+* Real data comes with varying amounts of additional information.
+    * Sex and age are common
+    * May have detailed phenotyping data
+* Some variables will have big impact on gene expression
+* Won't have information on all relevant variables.

+## Use the data

+* We don't have to know what the (non-genetic) sources of variation are as long as we can account for them.
+* Principle component analysis (PCA) can identify major directions of variation from the data.

+## Principle component analysis

 # *Hands-on* : Dealing with real data

 # *Hands-on* : Scaling it up

+# Interpreting results